Arnsdorf/Lamprechtshausen – The creation of the melody

 Oberndorf – where everything came together

 Joseph Mohr was the assistant pastor in Hintersee in the Salzkammergut region for 10 years.
 But hard times and the long winter repeatedly brought hardship upon the poorer rural population of the tranquil village.
 More than once, Mohr appeared as a saviour by buying meat from poachers and distributing it amongst the poorest.
 Where did the money come from?
 The offertory collection was unceremoniously alleviated, and Mohr almost went to prison for these “Robin Hood” actions.
-His priest’s vestment and some other original items from his belongings can be seen in Hintersee.
+His priest’s vestment and some other original items from his belongings, as well as a Joseph-Mohr-Memorial-Path can be seen in Hintersee.

 Joseph Mohr was born in Salzburg in 1792.
 You can walk in his footsteps on both sides of the Salzach river: from the site of baptism in the Salzburg Cathedral, over whose baptismal font Mozart was also once held, and via Steingasse, where the family lived.
 But what would this walk be without the Salzburg Museum at Mozartplatz, where Mohr’s autograph is exhibited.
 This historic item was only rediscovered in 1996.